-Fat grafting is also called free fat transfer, liposculpture, lipostructure, structural fat grafting and fat injections.
-This is a procedure which removes excess fat cells from one area of the body and then transfers the fat to where it is needed.
+Fat Grafting, also known as Fat Transfer or Fat Injection, removes excess fat cells from one area of the body and transfers the fat to where it is needed to add volume.

-The advantage of fat grafting at our Birmingham, Alabama cosmetic surgery center is that the fat comes from your own body, so you cannot develop an allergic reaction unlike other external implant substances that are introduced into the body.
-Your body naturally accepts the injected fat.
+With fat grafting at our Birmingham, Alabama cosmetic surgery center, your body naturally accepts the injected fat because it comes from your own body.
+Unlike other external implant substances that are introduced into the body, you cannot develop an allergic reaction.

 Fat grafting can been used for correcting or improving: